sfigg/commercialization-public/test/hlk/testref/run-cluster-tests-for-storage-spaces-direct-in-the-windows-hlk.md

 This step deploys the required test binaries and drivers to the cluster nodes and test controller so that you can run S2D tests.
 This test job needs to be run only once per cluster, even if you run actual S2D tests multiple times.
 This job will restart the machines.

+>[!IMPORTANT]
-**Important**  Before running this test job, ensure that both secure boot and BitLocker are disabled on all machines used for testing.
+>  Before running this test job, ensure that both secure boot and BitLocker are disabled on all machines used for testing.
 If you are using a virtual machine for the test controller, you may need to manually disable secure boot and BitLocker, as they may be enabled by default.